Creative

 Use Cases

-- •Running a timed workshop exercise where students continue the same line
+- •Running a workshop where every student continues the same generated first line

-- •Testing how a scene feels in first person versus third limited
+- •Comparing how a grief scene reads in first person versus third limited

-- •Breaking creative paralysis before a competition deadline
+- •Breaking creative paralysis with a tense or eerie starter before a competition deadline

 Tips